jeeva-teena/dbi-360/content/pages/confluxHR.md

       backgroundPosition: right center
       backgroundRepeat: no-repeat
     _template: hero
-  - body: |
+  - tagline: Human Resource Management
-      # Manage Your HR Processes All in One Place
+    headline: Manage Your HR Processes All in One Place
-    textColor: black
-    alignment: center
-    _template: content
-  - tagline: ''
-    headline: Human Resource Management
     text: >
       ConfluxHR lets you connect and manage your workforce seamlessly, like never before.
 This all-in-one human resource management suite comes with a